Skip to Content

 Hair Care After Going from Highlights to Full Blonde

 Switching to the blonde team doesn’t come without a care in the world.
-After a bleach, you might consider giving your hair some time to regenerate before changing its color again.
+After a bleach, you should give your hair time to rest and use protein treatments to improve its elasticity before changing its color again.
 To better maintain the color, use a purple shampoo that will greatly neutralize yellow tones.

 If you want to preserve the color and the luxurious texture, always use heat protection whenever you blow dry your hair or style it with irons.